Zup-Protocol/zup-dexs-subgraph/README.md

 1. Modify the manifest of the networks that should support the new DEX in [subgraph-manifests](./subgraph-manifests):

 - The Factory contract of the DEX must be included in the manifest, at the `dataSources` section, following the same pattern as the other DEXs.
+- In case that the new DEX events or code is a little different from the UniswapV3 original one, some additional things are required:
+  - You should add its ABI in the [abis](./abis/) folder.
+For the Pool and the Factory.
-- In case that the new DEX events or code is a little different from the UniswapV3 original one, a new template for this must be added in the subgraph manifest, with the correct events and handlers.
-You should also create personalized handlers for this new DEX, to handle events emitted by this personalized template, following the pattern of the other ones at [v3-pools/mappings/factory/dexs](./src/v3-pools//mappings//pool/dexs/) (WARNING:
+  - A new template for this DEX must be added in the subgraph manifest, with the correct events and handlers.
+  - You should create personalized handlers for this new DEX, to handle events emitted by this personalized template, following the pattern of the other ones at [v3-pools/mappings/factory/dexs](./src/v3-pools//mappings//pool/dexs/) (WARNING:
-  DON'T FORGET TO IMPORT THE EVENT FROM THE SAME DEX AS THE HANDLER, IMPORTING OTHER DEX EVENT CAN CAUSE BUGS)
+    DON'T FORGET TO IMPORT THE EVENT FROM THE SAME DEX AS THE HANDLER, IMPORTING OTHER DEX EVENT CAN CAUSE BUGS).

 2. Create a factory handler specific for the new DEX in [v3-pools/mappings/factory/dexs](./src/v3-pools/mappings/factory/dexs), following the pattern of the other ones (WARNING: Be sure to import the correct event from the same DEX, importing other DEX event can cause bugs)